MySQL Security

 Adding MySQL Password Later

-If using an older installation, or if a user clicked Do this later and would like to start using a MySQL password, see MySQL User Manager.
-For versions 19.3 and below, follow the steps below:
+If using an existing MySQL installation, or if Do this later was selected when installing, see MySQL User Manager to start using a MySQL password.
+For versions 19.3 and below, use the following steps:

 Note: We highly recommend contacting our Support Team for assistance with this process as we have internal tools that make it easier.